lucatume/dockerfiles/README.md

 The container **does not** contain [wp-browser](https://github.com/lucatume/wp-browser "lucatume/wp-browser · GitHub").

+If the image is called with a `bash ...` command, then the image will not execute a Codeception sub-command and will open, instead, a shell in the container.

 ## codeception-php-5.6

 This image purpose is to run Codeception tests on PHP 5.6.
 It works the same as [the `codeception` container](#codeception), but on PHP version 5.6.

+If the image is called with a `bash ...` command, then the image will not execute a Codeception sub-command and will open, instead, a shell in the container.

 ### Usage